isomerpages/moe-victoriasch/_prospective-students/Admission to VS/Direct School Admissions to Sec 1 (Year 1).md

 5\.
 Successful DSA-Sec students admitted to the VCA IP via the 6-year DSA/Sports and DSA /Aesthetics are expected to honour their commitment to the CCA during their four-year course of study in VS.

-Applicants who are unsuccessful in the DSA Exercise or who did not take part in the DSA-Sec Exercise may still apply to the O Level Programme or Integrated Programme at VS using their PSLE results under MOE’s Secondary 1 Posting Exercise.
+Applicants who are unsuccessful in the DSA Exercise or who did not take part in the DSA-Sec Exercise may still apply to the SEC Programme or Integrated Programme at VS using their PSLE results under MOE’s Secondary 1 Posting Exercise.

 There are different option codes for the ‘O’ level Programme and Integrated Programme at VS. Students should indicate if they are selecting the